rails/rails/guides/source/action_mailer_basics.md

     mail(to: @user.email,
          subject: 'Welcome to My Awesome Site') do |format|
       format.html { render 'another_template' }
-      format.text { render plain: 'Render text' }
+      format.text { render plain: 'hello' }
     end
   end
 end
 ```

 This will render the template 'another_template.html.erb' for the HTML part and
-"Rendered text" for the text part.
+"hello" for the text part.
 The [render](https://api.rubyonrails.org/classes/ActionController/Rendering.html#method-i-render) method is the same one used inside of Action Controller, so you can use all the same options, such as
 `:plain`, `:inline`, etc.

 Lastly, if you need to render a template located outside of the default `app/views/mailer_name/` directory, you can apply the [`prepend_view_path`][], like so: